homemenu/DataScienceProcess/PITCHME.md

 ### Feature Engineering

 Feature engineering involves creating relevant features from raw data.
-These can include things like:
+Examples include:

 * Indicator flags (Age >= 21, Income >= $100K)
 * Calculations (ClickThroughRate = Clicks / Impressions)
-* Geocoding latitude and longitude from a street address
+* Geocoding latitude and longitude from an address
-* Aggregating data (by day, by hour, by 36-hour period)
+* Aggregating data (by day, by hour, etc.)
 * Text processing -- turning words into arbitrary numbers for numeric analysis (TF-IDF, Word2Vec)

 ---

 ### Feature Selection

-We use feature selection to winnow down the available set of features, removing redundant, unnecessary, or highly correlated features.
+We use feature selection to winnow down the available set of features.
 There are several reasons to do this:

-* Collinearity -- one explanatory variable can predict another, which makes analysis less precise.
+* Collinearity -- one feature can predict another, making analysis less precise.
 * Make analysis easier for a human to understand by removing irrelevant or redundant features.
 * More efficient training with fewer variables.
 * Reduce the risk of an irrelevant or redundant feature causing spurious correlation.